llopisdon/skies-adsb/docs/CLOUDFLARE-TUNNEL.md

 https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/install-and-setup/installation/

-For RPI 32 bit copy the the .deb ARM download link
+For RPI 32 bit copy the the .deb ARM download link (or the binary link) For RPI 64-bit copy the .dev ARM64 download link

-For RPI 64-bit copy the .dev ARM64 download link
+## 3a.
+RPI 64-bit instructions

 Open a terminal to your RPI and install the cloudflared package: